963s/963s/README.md

 <div align="center">

+# Error 404 Normal Human Not Found

-# ~$ whoami
+### ~$ whoami

-### system thinker reverse engineer and security explorer
+system thinker reverse engineer and security explorer

 </div>

-## how my brain works
+---

-i was never the type to blindly follow tutorials or memorize random syntax
+i was never the type to blindly follow tutorials or memorize syntax

-i like understanding how systems actually behave what connects together and where things start breaking
+i like understanding how systems actually behave how things connect together and where they start breaking

-most of the time ill find something interesting disappear into it for hours reverse it map it out then end up building tooling around it
+usually ill find something interesting disappear into it for hours reverse it map it out then end up building tooling around it

-for me the fun part is understanding the logic behind the system not pretending to be some movie hacker
+for me the fun part is understanding the logic behind systems not pretending to be some movie hacker

-## what im focused on
+## currently

+- reversing antibot and fingerprinting systems
+- building osint and recon tooling
-right now im mostly exploring antibot systems browser fingerprinting osint workflows and low level linux behavior
+- exploring low level linux behavior

-i enjoy building small tools automating repetitive stuff and experimenting with different security workflows
+- automating repetitive workflows

 ## stack

 **linux** • **python** • **go** • **c** • **aws**

-## connect

-📧 b.alali@963labs.dev

-*just a curious guy building things and learning in public*
+---

+`Error 404 Human Not Found`